infiniteflight/infiniteflight-docs/flying-guide/on-the-ground/flight-planning.md

-Once you have spawned as the gate, by tapping on the [Pause Screen](/guide/getting-started/pilot-user-interface/fly#fly-screen) button you can access the [Weight & Balance](/guide/getting-started/pilot-user-interface/pause-menu#weight-%26-balance) page where you can adjust your fuel, passenger load, and cargo load.
+Once you have spawned at the gate, tap on the [Pause Screen](/guide/getting-started/pilot-user-interface/fly#fly-screen) button to access the [Weight & Balance](/guide/getting-started/pilot-user-interface/pause-menu#weight-%26-balance) page where you can adjust your fuel, passenger load, and cargo load.